 Uber’s App Overview

-Uber’s app, like many other smartphone apps, is a cross-platform application.
+Uber’s app is a cross-platform application.
 This means that it built to work on different devices and operating systems, like iOS and Android.
 Uber’s app for iOS and Android can be downloaded from their respective app marketplaces.
 The app is the main Uber platform where the riders and drivers log on to avail and provide the service.
 The nature of Uber’s business is very app-centric.
 Therefore, Uber has designed a user-friendly app with features like gamification to ensure Uber users can easily use it.

 How Uber Works for Drivers and Riders